asen/smg/README.md

 your own image based of the upstream image.

 Recently it seems that Prometheus is taking over the monitoring world.
 Check the [SMG_VS_PROMETHEUS.md](SMG_VS_PROMETHEUS.md) file for a (possibly opinionated) comparison.
+And more detailed (and opinionated) info can be found in the ["History and Evolution" doc](https://asen.github.io/smg/History_and_Evolution.html#some-notes-on-prometheus).

 ## Run in container